 Do: Wait for the right time and place – in private when there’s time to talk at length.

-Don’t: Have a confrontation when your teen is high, in a public place or without gathering your thoughts.
+Don’t: Have a confrontation when your teen is under the influence, in a public place or without gathering your thoughts.

 Do: Be specific and factual about changes you’ve observed in your teen.

 Don’t: Make sweeping or general accusations.